rasitayaz/flutter-pie-menu/README.md

 ### Specific menu position

-Use `menuAlignment` attribute of `PieTheme` to make the menu appear at a specific position regardless of the pressed point.
+Use the `menuAlignment` attribute of `PieTheme` to make the menu appear at a specific position regardless of the press location.
 Combine it with `menuDisplacement` to fine-tune the position.

 ```dart
 PieTheme(